High Cortisol: Are you short tempered, tired and wired?

-In this blog I outline to you the symptoms and the physiological effects of stress, it’s long term consequences and how you can at least slow the inevitable!
+In this blog, I outline stress’s symptoms and physiological effects, its long-term consequences, and how you can at least slow the inevitable!

 Symptoms of high cortisol

-- A feeling you’re always racing from one task to the next? ￼ ￼
+- A feeling you’re constantly racing from one task to the next?

 - A struggle calming down before bedtime or a second wind that keeps you up late?